aammd/MS_computational_ecology_opinion/reviews.md

 > We have clarified the meaning of this sentence.

 Subsection 3.2, page 10, lines 242-246.
-The statement ' Data re-users must be
-extremely pro-active in the establishment of crediting mechanisms for data producers; as the availability of these data is crucial to computational approaches…' contradicts, in my opinion, to all the arguments made by the
+The statement 'Data re-users must be extremely pro-active in the establishment of crediting mechanisms for data producers; as the availability of these data is crucial to computational approaches…' contradicts, in my opinion, to all the arguments made by the